brahim-slimani/jwt-decoder/README.md

 If you have any contribution request, feature or if you found a bug or any issue please report them to this [github repository](https://github.com/slimani-ibrahim/jwt-decoder)

 ## Demo application
-The library has been used to decode the JWTs in this simple tool [checkout here](https://slimani-ibrahim.github.io/jwt-decoder-tool/)
+jwt-decoder-claims has been used to decode the JWTs in this simple tool [checkout here](https://slimani-ibrahim.github.io/jwt-decoder-tool/)<br/>
-Here is the [github repository](https://github.com/Slimani-Ibrahim/jwt-decoder-tool) for any feature or issues.
+Here is the [github repository](https://github.com/Slimani-Ibrahim/jwt-decoder-tool) for any feature or contribution.

 ## Author
 [Ibrahim Slimani](https://slimani-ibrahim.github.io/profile)